Offshore Wind Energy Off Virginia’s Coast: Past, Present & Future

 More recently, Virginia’s General Assembly passed legislation during the 2018 session that has the potential to further expand the offshore wind industry in Virginia.
 The legislation deems 5,000 MW of utility-scale solar and wind resources to be in the public interest, including the 12 MW demonstration project discussed above.
 Governor Ralph Northam signed the legislation which became law on July 1, 2018.

 Virginia Coastal Energy Research Consortium

-The Virginia General Assembly created the Virginia Coastal Energy Research Consortium (VCERC) in 2007 to serve as an interdisciplinary study, research and information resource for the Commonwealth on coastal energy issues.
+Through SB 262, the Virginia General Assembly created the Virginia Coastal Energy Research Consortium (VCERC) in 2006 to serve as an interdisciplinary study, research and information resource for the Commonwealth on coastal energy issues.
 VCERC provides the research and development required for the commercialization and implementation of renewable energy, specifically algal biomass, wave and offshore wind resources in Virginia.

 Mid-Atlantic Offshore Wind Energy Infrastructure Development Compact

 The Virginia General Assembly established the Mid-Atlantic Offshore Wind Energy Infrastructure Development Compact in 2009 with member states including: Virginia, Delaware, Maryland, New Jersey and New York.
 The compact was designed to: (1) study, develop and promote coordinated research and planning of the design, construction, utility interconnection, financing and operation of offshore wind energy infrastructure and operations directly adjacent to the shores of the party states; (2) coordinate federal, state and local government efforts; and (3) seek funding opportunities.
 The law enabling the Compact was repealed in 2011.